LBRBalaji/purplebox/TERMS_AND_CONDITIONS.md

 ### 3. Data Accuracy and Information Disclaimer

-The information provided on the WareHouse Origin platform, including but not limited to property listings, specifications, availability, and pricing, is provided by third-party Providers.
-While we facilitate the sharing of this information, we do not independently verify its accuracy, completeness, or timeliness.
+The information provided on the WareHouse Origin platform, including but not limited to property listings, specifications, and availability, is provided by third-party Providers.
+While we strive to ensure the information is current, we do not independently verify the complete accuracy of all data.

-**THE SERVICE AND ALL INFORMATION ON IT IS PROVIDED ON AN "AS IS" AND "AS AVAILABLE" BASIS WITHOUT ANY WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED.**

-LAKSHMI BALAJI O2O, its affiliates, promoters, and staff are not real estate agents or brokers.
-We are a technology platform.
 All users are encouraged to conduct their own due diligence and verify all information independently before entering into any transaction or agreement.

-We are not a party to any transaction between Customers and Providers.
+### 4. Brokerage and Fees

+By using this Service, you acknowledge and agree that Lakshmi Balaji O2O operates as a real estate brokerage.
+Standard brokerage fees are applicable for services rendered to both Customers (tenants) and Providers (developers/owners).
+The specific amount and percentage of brokerage will be determined for each transaction, and users agree to confirm these terms directly with Lakshmi Balaji O2O.

-### 4. Confidentiality and Privacy
+### 5. Confidentiality and Privacy

 We take the confidentiality of our users' data seriously.
 As part of our service, we implement measures to protect sensitive information.
 This includes, but is not limited to:
 - Not displaying the exact street address or GPS coordinates of listed properties on public maps.
 Locations are generalized for privacy.